rwestlund/node-rc/README.md

 binding to ports.

 ## Notes
-If you do not use monngdb, then remove the mongod dependency from the script.
+If you do not use mongdb, then remove the mongod dependency from the script.